biosustain/potion/README.md

 ## Description

-Potion is an opinionated self-documenting JSON-based RESTful API framework for SQLAlchemy.
-It ships complete with an object & role-based permission system, resource-to-resource references, customizable routes and all sorts of route-generation goodies, a validation system that actually tells you where the errors are, pagination, filtering & sorting.
+Potion is an opinionated self-documenting JSON-based RESTful API framework for Flask and SQLAlchemy.
+It ships complete with an object & role-based permission system, resource-to-resource references, customizable routes and all sorts of route-generation goodies, a validation system that actually tells you where the errors are, signals, pagination, filtering & sorting.

 Relationships in Potion encourage an API that is somewhere in-between of what MongoDB/NoSQL and PostgreSQL/SQL can be in terms of relational structure.
 Some level of aggregation is still expected to be done on the client side.

 The problem of RESTful referencing has been solved in Potion by including references as JSON-ref objects (e.g.
  `{"$ref": "/resource/1"}`).
-A REST client can resolve these references on the fly when parsing JSON from the API and the result is RESTful and cacheable because there is always exactly one endpoint for each resource instance.
+A REST client can resolve these references on the fly when parsing JSON from the API and the result is RESTful and cachable because there is always exactly one endpoint for each resource instance.
- Due to the extra requests this sometimes requires, you should use Potion with SPDY or the upcoming HTTP/2.0.
+ Due to the extra requests this sometimes requires, you should use Potion with SPDY or the upcoming HTTP/2.

-While Potion can be used with any database supported by SQLAlchemy, it primarily targets PostgreSQL and has PostgreSQL-specific features relying on text-search indexes & JSON/JSONB column types.
-Due to the way Potion is written, it can be extended with other storage engines very easily.
+Potion can be used with any database supported by SQLAlchemy and it supports several PostgreSQL specific features such as text-search indexes & JSON/JSONB column types.
+Due to the way Potion is written, it can very easily be extended for other storage engines.

 # Immediate goals (add this to the description after release):